 One of the most important jobs of your website is to collect contact information, queries, and feedback from customers and potential customers.
 The most common way to do this is through a plug-in that embeds a form.

 Over 8 million successful website owners and users trust the Jotform Form Builder.
 The drag-and-drop interface is incredibly easy to use, and additional customization tools or CSS can help you make your form look exactly the way you want.

 Choose from over 10,000 templates to create custom online contact forms, event registration forms, application forms, request forms, surveys, and more.
-More than 300 widgets enable additional functionality like e-signatures, appointment slots, photos, terms and conditions, image sliders, and more.
+More than 300 widgets enable additional functionality like e-signature widget, appointment slots, photos, terms and conditions, image sliders, and more.

 Finally, more than 100 integrations can sync form submissions and file uploads to platforms like Google Drive, Google Calendar, Slack, Zoom, HubSpot, Salesforce, Airtable, Trello, Dropbox, and others.